Coroutine

 }

-// Without adding locks, it may trigger errors like "Socket#10 has already been bound to another coroutine#10" in Swoole
+// Without locking, Swoole may throw errors like "Socket#10 has already been bound to another coroutine#10"

-// No issues in Fiber as the Redis extension is synchronous blocking IO
+// Fiber works fine since the Redis extension uses blocking I/O

 Locker::lock('redis');